 Maintaining a secure chain of custody means tracking the movement of IT assets from the moment the company no longer needs them until they are correctly disposed of.
 There are several critical steps involved in maintaining a secure chain of custody:

-The above points can be implemented by businesses and ITADs alike to ensure the least amount of risk is involved while moving and disposing of the IT assets.
+The above points can be implemented by businesses and ITADs alike to ensure the least amount of risk is involved while moving and disposing of IT assets.
 The policies must be devised according to the business needs and prevailing federal & state laws that govern the business.

 Businesses should routinely audit chain of custody procedures to establish that the integrity of the data is upheld across all phases of the device lifecycle.
 In addition, the effectiveness and durability of the policies, practices, systems, and training should be regularly evaluated through audits.
 By following the secure chain of custody, companies can rest assured that their data and devices are in safe hands.